Sunday December 9, 2018 | 3:00PM (Pre-concert talk at 2:15PM)

-Hailed in BBC Music Magazine as “Kings from the East,” Bach Collegium Japan comprises a baroque orchestra and choir that is widely recognized as one of world’s leading interpreters of J.S.
+Hailed in BBC Music Magazine as “Kings from the East,” Bach Collegium Japan is widely recognized as one of the world’s leading interpreters of J.S.
 Bach and his contemporaries.
 Its inspirational Music Director Masaaki Suzuki founded Bach Collegium Japan in 1990 to introduce the Japanese audience to period instrument performances of great works from the baroque period.
 For this concert the ensemble has invited acclaimed British soprano Joanne Lunn for a programme including J.S Bach’s Orchestral Suite no 2, Vivaldi’s Concerto for two violins in D Minor and Handel’s virtuosic cantata for soprano Silete Venti.

 Through their acclaimed BIS recordings, Bach Collegium Japan has shared their intriguing performances of the baroque repertoire.
 2014 saw the triumphant conclusion of their recorded cycle of Bach’s complete Church Cantatas, a huge undertaking comprising over fifty CDs initiated in 1995.
 This major achievement was recognized with a 2014 ECHO Klassick ‘Editorial Achievement of the Year’ award.

 “The performances are, to my ears, of unmatched excellence.”
 Gramophone Magazine

 To download this programme, including the texts and translations, click here.